Jimmy Cagle was the first Murray County man killed in Vietnam; the father he never knew died in World War II

 “I remember the day he left to go overseas,” he said.
 “I can’t share much about his personality, I was too young.
 But he was a quiet, easygoing guy as far as I remember.
 I was about 10 when he was killed.”

 Ronnie, born after their father died, was drafted into the Army first, since Jimmy had gotten married after dropping out of Murray County High.
-Jimmy's wife, now Jane Manley, shared how they met.
+Jimmy's wife, Jane Cagle Adams, shared how they met.

 “Jimmy was working at Sane's Body Shop and I was working in Dalton too,” she said.
 “He lived with his grandparents, so we met as kids just hanging out.
 We were married about a year when he was drafted.
 I went down to Fort Benning where he was training when I could.
 I would get a ride with somebody and we'd go for the day, then drive back.
 You didn't have much privacy on a base like that, but we got to see each other.”